matoanbach/Ansible/Module 3 - Managing RHEL 9 with Ansible/Lesson 12 - Managing Users.md

 - `ansible.builtin.known_hosts`: updates the `/etc/ssh/ssh_known_hosts` file with the host key of a managed host
 - `ansible.builtin.authorized_key`: manages authorized keys for user accounts on managed hosts
 - `ansible.builtin.lineinfile`: used to configure sudo access by adding a line to a configuration file

+# 12.2 Managing SSH Keys
+- The `ansible.builtin.user` module can use the `generated_ssh_key` argument to generate to an SSH key for a user on a managed host
+- The `ansible.builtin.known_host` module copies host keys from managed hosts
+  - This ensures that users are not prompted to verify the remote host SSH key fingerprint before connection to it
+- The `ansible.builtin.authorized_keys` module can be used to copy a control host user public key to the corresponding user account on a managed host
+  - To use it, the public key must be in a public location, where it is readable: if it is a hidden directory in the user home directory it cannot be used